Georgypolitic937/runeflow/README.md

 # RuneFlow

-RuneFlow is an open-source visual automation core for AI agents.
+RuneFlow is an open-source AI that can control your computer.

+• Click buttons
+• Type text
+• Read screens
+• Automate any software

+No APIs required.

 It records clicks and keystrokes, captures small anchor images around clicks, and replays workflows by locating those anchors on-screen instead of trusting raw coordinates.
 When enabled, a vision-language model can propose click locations as a fallback when deterministic matching fails.